Uncertainties in supernova input rates drive qualitative differences in simulations of galaxy evolution: Discussion

 In order to directly compare these universal parameters, rather than the details of the numerical coupling scheme, we have restricted our simulations to use a single sub-grid model for SN feedback, the \citet{Kimm2014} mechanical feedback model that has been widely exploited in the literature.
 Previous studies have shown that choices related to the sub-grid model can have significant impact on the amount of numerical overcooling \citep{Thacker2000}, SFRs \citep{Scannapieco2012}, and outflow properties \citep{Rosdahl2017}.
-Choices such as which sub-grid model to use, what mass/length scale to deposit feedback over, and other model-specific parameters can change the behaviour of SN feedback to an extent comparable to the changes in the model-independent parameters we have studied here.
-In particular, the changes in mass loadings seen when different sub-grid models were compared by \citet{Rosdahl2017} are comparable in magnitude to the effect of changing $t_0$ from $5\Myr$ to $30\Myr$ with instantaneous injection of SN energy.
+Choices such as which sub-grid model to use, what mass/length scale to deposit feedback over, and other model-specific parameters can change the behaviour of SN feedback to an extent comparable to (or even greater than) the changes in the model-independent parameters we have studied here.
+In particular, the changes in mass loadings seen when different sub-grid models were compared by \citet{Rosdahl2017} and \citet{Smith2018} are comparable in magnitude to the effect of changing $t_0$ from $5\Myr$ to $30\Myr$ with instantaneous injection of SN energy, or changing the minimum SN progenitor mass from $6\Msun$ to $10\Msun$.
 The most extreme changes in sub-grid model, however, can produce changes in the SFR significantly larger than we see here, with variations of nearly an order of magnitude.
-Unlike these purely numerical choices, however, the changes in the SN energy budget and duration that arise from different minimum progenitor masses are driven by uncertainties in the fundamental, underlying physics of stellar evolution and SN detonation.
-Inferring the progenitor mass of an SN is a non-trivial process that involves assumptions both in the stellar evolution model \citep{Williams2018} as well as the distribution of interstellar and circumstellar gas and dust \citep{Kochanek2012}.
+Unlike these purely numerical choices, however, the changes in the SN energy budget and duration that arise from different minimum progenitor masses are driven by uncertainties in the fundamental, underlying physics of stellar evolution and SNe detonation.
+Inferring the progenitor mass of a SN is a non-trivial process that involves assumptions both in the stellar evolution model \citep{Williams2018} as well as the distribution of interstellar and circumstellar gas and dust \citep{Kochanek2012}.
 On top of that, SNe are relatively infrequent events, and only a few dozen events with identified progenitors have been observed \citep{Smartt2015}.
 As long as the uncertainty in the minimum mass of SN progenitors is large, the energy budget of SN feedback will have significant uncertainties as well.